RobotLocomotion/drake/doc/_pages/buildcop.md

 somewhat common.

 Infrastructure flakes will be red in Jenkins.
-If you believe you are looking at an infrastructure flake, run the build manually at `HEAD`.
-If it passes, you are definitely looking at an infrastructure flake, and no further action is required.
+If you believe you are looking at an infrastructure flake, run the build manually at `HEAD`; if it passes, you are definitely looking at an infrastructure flake.
+If the build failed early on, you can try restarting it to see if infrastructure has been restored.

 If you believe the rate of a particular infrastructure flake has increased, alert Kitware by assigning a GitHub issue to `@BetsyMcPhail`.

-Note that "slow read" warnings during Bazel builds are due to the relative slowness of the remote storage used by the CI infrastructure when compared to storage connected to the local bus on a local developer workstation build and can be safely ignored.

 If you see "All nodes of label <label> are offline", this should disappear eventually and the build should run, once Jenkins gets a node booted up.